pioneerit/chef-aerospike-cluster/README.md

 - `aerospike-cluster::cluster` - uses chef search to derive value for attribute `default['aerospike']['config']['network']['heartbeat']['mesh-seed-address-port']`

 - `aerospike-cluster::amc` - install and configure aerospike management console

+- `aerospike-cluster::monitoring` - use it if you want to install and configure [integrations from Aerospike](http://www.aerospike.com/docs/operations/monitor)

 ## Advanced Attributes